IBM/natural-language-understanding-node-red/README.md

 ## Introduction

-The Watson Natural Language Understanding service takes either a body of text or a publicly-accessible URL to content which the service can analyze.
-In this section, we will analyze a news article that is accessible via an URL.
+The Watson Natural Language Understanding service takes either a body of text or a publicly-accessible web site which the service can analyze.
+In this section, we will analyze a news article that is accessible via a URL.
 You can also choose to analyze other URLs that contain a body of text.

 ## Learning Objectives